Sunkanmi1/alx-zero_day/0x03-git/README.md

-I mam not a Software Engineer Yet
+I am not a Software Engineer Yet

 Readme updated